zircleUI/docs/docs/api/z-spot.md

 ```

 ### Organize your content
 As happens with `z-view`, in a `z-spot` you can place different kind of contents.
-However media is not available because the view size is smaller.????
+However media is not available.

 #### slot.default
 Tipically, the content you put inside a `z-spot` will be catched by a default Vue slot.
-In case the content is larger than the view container, it will be hiddem.
+In case the content is larger than the view container, it will be hidden.

 #### slot.extension
-This slot allows to nest other zircle components.
+This slot allows to nest other **zircle ui** components.
 If you want to add just one element add the slot name in the element.
-In case you need to add more elemntes, you can create a wrap element with the slot name.
+In case you need to add more elementes, you can create a wrap element with the slot name.

 #### property imagePath
 In case you want to add an image background `z-view` offers two options: the **`slot.image`** or the property **`imagePath`**.

 #### property.label
 Finally, it is possible to add a label to `z-spot` that could be positionated in the top, left, right or botton of the `z-spot`.
 When you use the property **`label`** the default position is the bottom of the `z-spot`.

+#### property.labelPos
 If you want put the label in a different place, use the property **`labelPos`** with your prefered value: 'top', 'left', 'bottom', 'right'
-BORRAR LABEL SLOT

 ### Content layers
 <img :src="$withBase('/z-view-order.png')" style="clear: right; margin-top: 20px; float:right" width="250px"/>

-On the left you can see a diagram to show how the content is placed.
-The `slot.image` is on the bottom, then the `slot.default`, followed by the `slot.media` and the `slot.extension`.
+On the right you can see a diagram to show how the content is placed.
+The `slot.image` is on the bottom, then the `slot.default`, and the `slot.extension`.

 ### Extras
 `z-spot` has a child component named `z-slider` that allow to show a circular progress bar around its perimeter.
 You need to set `true` the property `slider` and use the property `progress` with a value.
-OJO DEBERIA SER LO MISMO QUE RANGE.....

 ### Caveats
-Currently, `z-spot`doesn't have `slot.media` so is not possible to add rich media (however you can put rich media using `slot.default`).
+- Currently, `z-spot` doesn't have `slot.media` so is not possible to add rich media (however you can put rich media using `slot.default`).

-Also, if the content is larger than the `z-spot` container, it won't be scrollable.
+- Also, if the content is larger than the `z-spot` container, it won't be scrollable.

-Finally, you can't nest a `z-list` component inside a `z-spot`.
+- Finally, you can't nest a `z-list` component inside a `z-spot`.

-The idea behind `z-spot` is that it should be a component to perform a transition to another view that by design doesn't have any of the above caveats.
+- The idea behind `z-spot` is that it should be a component to perform a transition to another view that by design doesn't have any of the above caveats.
 Having said that, all this limitations may be overcome in further releases.

 ::: tip
 `z-scale` is the viewport of the next view.
 So, when you design a view and include a `z-scale` maybe is good to provide some hints of what it will see next.